 Your wandering thoughts are not the only demons you will face while writing.
 I mean, we are living in the age of distractions.
 Music, television, people all around you, games, your environment, your phone and everything that comes with it; how to write fast among all of these distractions?

-If you can't remove those distractions from you, you should remove yourself from the distractions.
-Find a dedicated place to write, put the "do not disturb" sign, and turn off your phone.
+If you can’t remove those distractions from you, you should remove yourself from distractions.
+Find a dedicated place to write, set the “do not disturb” sign, and turn off your phone.

 Seriously, turn off your phone.